 It was back in March and there I was, just browsing through Facebook when I happened across this post that caught my eye.
-Well, this lead to a couple of emails back and forth and then I had an appointment for the next day at 4pm at the Marble Factory to meet Tom, the tour manager of Monster Truck.
+Well, this lead to a couple of emails back and forth and then I had an appointment for the next day at 4pm at the Marble Factory, Bristol to meet Tom, the tour manager of Monster Truck.

 Fast forward to the next day and at the scheduled time we meet up and that coveted AAA pass was in my grubby hand.
-My brief is music to my ears – just go where I like and shoot what I want but candids of the band during and after soundcheck were required.
+My brief is music to my ears – just go where I like and shoot what I want but candid's of the band during and after soundcheck were required.
 With the usual gig photography restricted to the first three songs only, having this amount of time and freedom was a bit strange so I spent the first ten minutes just wandering around the venue getting ideas.
-Having previously been one of the house photographers at The Marble Factory, I’m pretty familiar with the actual building but the backstage area was new to me and it was good to be able to check out all the corridors and new angles I could find.
+Having previously been one of the house photographers at The Marble Factory, I was pretty familiar with the actual building but the backstage area was new to me and it was good to be able to check out all the corridors and new angles I could find.

-As I came back into the main room, support band The Picturebooks had arrived and are bringing in their kit.
+As I came back into the main room, support band The Picturebooks had arrived and were bringing in their kit.
 Here's a couple of pictures of Steve (drummer for Monster Truck) telling them a story about having a selfie with a fan.
 So she's forgotten the timer countdown is on and we're standing there while it goes 10...9....8... .....we were there for ages!!

 A little while later I was chatting with Jer (Truck guitarist) explaining about my presence there and said what a great band The Picturebooks are, having seen them previously.
 “We like to have a band we like with us and someone who adds to the total package of the gig”, was his reply - makes sense to me!